 1. What Is Probate?

 Probate is a somewhat lengthy process in which a court decides how assets pass and to whom.
-This is dictated by law and judgement of the court, and is influenced by various factors such as whether the decedent died intestate (without a will) or testate (with a will).
+This is dictated by law and judgment of the court and is influenced by various factors such as whether the decedent died intestate (without a will) or testate (with a will).

 2. What Assets Are Subject To Probate?